marcgarmen/xitomate-2/README.md

 To build the backend using Google Cloud Build, a Dockerfile is provided at the repository root.
 The build context only includes the backend application.
+The `cloudbuild.yaml` file now also deploys the resulting image to Cloud Run so new changes are automatically available once the build finishes.

 For running locally:
 Clone repositories in 2 different Windows: